woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

 PostgreSQL provides a number of `encryption facilities <http://www.postgresql.org/docs/current/static/encryption-options.html>`_.
 Some of these facilities are enabled by default, while others are optional.

-By default, all passwords are MD5 encrypted.
+All passwords are MD5 encrypted by default.
 The client/server handshake double encrypts the MD5 password to prevent re-use of the hash by anyone who intercepts the password. `SSL connections <http://www.postgresql.org/docs/current/static/libpq-ssl.html>`_ (Secure Sockets Layer) are optionally available between the client and server, to encrypt all data and login information.
 SSL certificate authentication is also available when SSL connections are used.

 Database columns can be encrypted using the pgcrypto_ module, which includes hashing algorithms, direct ciphers (blowfish, aes) and both public key and symmetric PGP encryption.